 /x/lib/ This is the actual library.
 It contains all XML and Javascript source files for the X Library.

-/x/tools/ Contains executable, source code and project files for the X Tools.
+/x/tools/ Ant macros and executable, source code and project files for the X Tools.

 The prebuilt library file "x.js" contains the following X functions.
 Click a link to see that symbol in the X Viewer.